Blog Post

 How to Be a Long-Distance Landlord

 You don’t have to live near your investment property in order to become a successful landlord.
-No matter where in the country you live, you can still collect rent and manage your property without difficulty.
+No matter where in the country you live, you can still collect rent and manage your rental properties without difficulty.

 But being a long-distance landlord does come with a couple of challenges, especially if you’re working alone.
-For example, you may not be able to efficiently respond to maintenance issues or inspect your property as often as you’d like.
+For example, you may not be able to efficiently respond to maintenance issues or inspect your rental properties as often as you’d like.

 Tip #1: Connect With Local Vendors